 In this context, the criminal case is handled by a prosecuting attorney and is brought against the individual perpetrator who is alleged to commit the sexual assault.
 While some restitution or financial compensation may be awarded to the victim, criminal courts are a poor avenue through which to pursue it.
 This is because the purpose of the criminal justice system is to protect society as a whole, rather than advocate for individuals’ rights.

-For that reason, the civil justice system may be the best avenue for victims to hold the perpetrator, and the ridesharing company who employed them, responsible for your damages.
-However, there are certain legal complexities that make pursuit of civil claims arising from sexual assault in ridesharing very difficult.
+For that reason, the civil justice system may be the best avenue for victims to hold the perpetrator, and the ridesharing company who employed them, responsible for damages.
+However, certain legal complexities make the pursuit of civil claims arising from sexual assault in ridesharing very difficult.

 First, while insurance policies generally cover claims against an Uber or Lyft driver who was negligent in causing a collision, the same cannot be said to be true for claims of sexual assault.
 Most insurance policies have “exclusions” that negate any obligation by the insurance carrier to pay for losses arising from intentional or sexual acts.